Locations:

 When should I see my healthcare provider?

-If you’ve had symptoms lasting longer than three weeks, schedule a consultation with your healthcare provider.
+If you’ve had symptoms lasting longer than three weeks, call your healthcare provider.
 They may run some tests to rule out other, more serious conditions.

 Additional Common Questions